WNBA star Brittney Griner was found guilty of drug smuggling with criminal intent in a Russian court on Thursday.

 The 6’9″ basketball star sat in her courtroom cage as the judge read the verdict.

-Prosecutors are seeking 9.5 years in prison.
+Prosecutors are seeking 9.5 years in a penal colony.

 Brittney Griner said she had no intention of breaking the law when she brought cannabis oil into Russia.
 The two-time Olympic gold medalist was found guilty of drug smuggling with criminal intent by a Russian court on Thursday.https://t.co/im0ODOdF7o pic.twitter.com/MG1Mjnrifn